livepeer/leaderboard-serverless/README.md

 - The orchestrator's address to check raw stats for.
 If no parameter for `orchestrator` is provided the request will return `400 Bad Request`

 - The region to check stats for.
 If `region` is not provided all regions will be returned in the response.
-Region must be one of `"FRA", "MDW", "SIN"`.

 - The timestamp to evaluate the query from.
 If `since` is not provided it will return the results fore the last 24 hours.